jlinoff/pam/PROPOSAL.md

   matched because one of them was broken, not because the states were the same.

+- **Theme leaking between captures.** Only two shots set the theme; the other twenty-six inherited whatever the previous one left, so what a capture looked like depended on shot order rather than on the shot.
+It surfaced when `SHOT=google` ran three captures in isolation and two came out light.
+  `main()` now sets dark before every capture, and the single light shot asks for it explicitly.

+  Worth noting the mechanism is still not fully explained: `setDarkLightTheme()` only writes `window.prefs.themeName` in memory, the default is dark, and nothing persists it — so a reload should reset it.
+Making the theme explicit removes the order-dependence either way, which is the property that matters.

 `search_for()` has the same shape and is so far stable, which is noted in its docstring rather than pre-emptively changed — the images are demonstrably reproducible and altering them would cost a churn to buy nothing.